Download Session Content

 In his book Growing Leaders, James Lawrence lists six characteristics from the biblical tradition that mark out a distinctly Christian leadership:

-How does the idea of a leader venturing into the unkown and not knowing the way contrast with how wider society view leaders?
+How does the idea of a leader venturing into the unknown and not knowing the way contrast with how wider society view leaders?

 - Christian leadership is founded in relationship with God as Trinity